Cap-go/website/src/content/blog/automatic-capacitor-ios-build-github-action.md

 Finally enter the name of the profile and click on **Generate**.

-> The name will be used to identify the profile in the code signing settings of Xcode, under the value of `APPLE_PROFILE_NAME`.
+> The name will be used to identify the profile in Fastlane, under the value of `APPLE_PROFILE_NAME`.

 ![Generate the profile](/generate_profile.webp)